jsapede/ohmigo-ha-pelletstove/README.md

 ### ohmigo resistance update script
 we use the mathematical model we built during calibration and introduce an offset correction to manipulate the real tareget temperature of the stove.

+*NB : as the hohmigo only accepts integer values on the mqtt command, wee need to multiply by 1000 and round(0) before sending the value*

 ```
 alias: update resistance ohmigo
 sequence: